-I decided to use a whipped cream cheese frosting for something a little different, and also because I had some heavy cream in my fridge that needed to be used up!
-This frosting doesn’t use any butter, and has a beautiful cloud-like lightness.
+I decided to use a whipped cream cheese frosting without butter for something a little different, and also because I had some heavy double cream in my fridge that needed to be used up!
+Because this frosting doesn’t use any butter it has a beautiful cloud-like lightness.

 There’s also no pineapple in this recipe.
 This carrot cake is so moist and full of flavor already that I don’t think it needs it.

-And because it’s a sheet cake it’s so insanely easy to whip up.
+And because it’s a traybake (aka sheet cake) it’s so insanely easy to whip up.
 Just mix up the batter and pour it in the tin.
-You can even decorate it straight in the sheet pan.
-No need for need for any any cake trimming, chilling or assembling.
+You can even decorate it straight in the sheet pan and bring it straight to the table.
+No need for need for any cake trimming, chilling or assembling.
 So much easier than a layer cake!

 Honestly, I think the hardest part of this cake is grating the carrots!
 I did it by hand with a box grater because I was too lazy to haul out my food processor (that thing is ancient and HEAVY!)

 Whilst this is totally doable, don’t be like me if you’re short on time (and value your manicure!)

 Just make sure your carrots are finely grated because we want this cake to be nice and moist.
 The carrots should almost blend into the cake – we don’t want any crunchy chunks of carrot in this beautiful carrot cake.

 To start your carrot cake gather together your dry ingredients – flour, spices, baking soda, baking powder and salt.
 Pop them all in a medium bowl and sift or whisk them together.
 This makes sure that everything is nicely distributed throughout the flour.